ibm-cloud-architecture/ibm-cloud-stencils/README.md

 # IBM Cloud Visio Stencils

-Welcome to the IBM Cloud Visio Stencils.
-PREVIEW stencils and other stencils are subject to change.
-Groups are introduced with the Visio stencils to help organize diagrams.
+Welcome to the IBM Cloud Visio Stencils for Visio 2013.

+PREVIEW and other stencils are subject to change.
+Groups are introduced to help organize diagrams.
+Templates are provided to start a fully editable diagram.
+A tutorial is provided to help introduce some of the features of Visio.

 ## Components